dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/Tasks.md

 - [X] T769 Docs: Update Spec.md (FR-600..FR-609) and Plan.md with approach/test/risks for tenancy and technique renames.
 - [X] V210 Build passes after repository and schema name changes.

-## New (2025-10-14 ‚Äì PACS Display Source + Settings PACS Tab Simplification)
+## New (2025-10-14 ?
+PACS Display Source + Settings PACS Tab Simplification)
 - [X] T780 Bind status bar PACS display to `ITenantContext.CurrentPacsKey` with fallback to `default_pacs` and subscribe to `PacsKeyChanged`.
 - [X] T781 Add `PacsKeyChanged` event to `ITenantContext` and raise in `TenantContext` when `CurrentPacsKey` changes.
 - [X] T782 Remove legacy local PACS profile initialization in MainWindow to avoid showing "Default PACS".
-- [X] T783 Settings ‚Üí PACS tab: remove unsupported Actions column (Rename/Remove buttons).
+- [X] T783 Settings °Ê PACS tab: remove unsupported Actions column (Rename/Remove buttons).
-- [X] T784 Settings ‚Üí PACS tab: remove Close button below grid; rely on window close.
+- [X] T784 Settings °Ê PACS tab: remove Close button below grid; rely on window close.
 - [X] V220 Verify status bar shows "PACS: default_pacs" on startup and updates on selection change.
 - [X] V221 Verify PACS grid has no Rename/Remove, only Add PACS, and row selection applies current PACS.

-## New (2025-10-14 ‚Äì Instant PACS Switch + PACS Text Display)
+## New (2025-10-14 ?
+Instant PACS Switch + PACS Text Display)
 - [X] T785 Automation: set `SelectedPacsForAutomation` in `OnSelectedPacsProfileChanged` to reload sequences immediately.
 - [X] T786 SettingsWindow: expose `CurrentPacsKey` property and subscribe to `ITenantContext.PacsKeyChanged`; update spy path and VM selection.
-- [X] T787 SpyWindow: show PACS key in top bar and subscribe to `PacsKeyChanged` for live updates.
+- [X] T787 AutomationWindow: show PACS key in top bar and subscribe to `PacsKeyChanged` for live updates.
 - [X] T788 Automation tab: add PACS label bound to `SettingsWindow.CurrentPacsKey`.
 - [X] V230 Change PACS selection and verify Automation panes reload and label updates instantly.
-- [X] V231 Open SpyWindow and change PACS in Settings; verify label updates instantly and procedures save under new PACS path.
+- [X] V231 Open AutomationWindow and change PACS in Settings; verify label updates instantly and procedures save under new PACS path.

-## New (2025-10-14 ‚Äì Per-PACS Spy Persistence + Invoke Test)
+## New (2025-10-14 ?
+Per-PACS Spy Persistence + Invoke Test)
 - [X] T789 Persist UiBookmarks per PACS by setting `UiBookmarks.GetStorePathOverride` on login and on PACS change.
 - [X] T790 Persist Procedures per PACS by setting `ProcedureExecutor.SetProcPathOverride` on login and on PACS change.
-- [X] T791 Add new custom method `InvokeTest` to SpyWindow ComboBox and seed default procedure in ProcedureExecutor.
+- [X] T791 Add new custom method `InvokeTest` to AutomationWindow ComboBox and seed default procedure in ProcedureExecutor.
 - [X] T792 Add new Automation module `TestInvoke` to Available Modules.
 - [X] T793 Wire `TestInvoke` execution in MainViewModel to call `PacsService.InvokeTestAsync()`.
 - [X] V232 Verify each PACS has its own `bookmarks.json` and `ui-procedures.json` directory and files after editing/saving in Spy.
 - [X] V233 Verify Automation `TestInvoke` triggers an Invoke on the element mapped to `TestInvoke` KnownControl.
- - [X] V234 Verify SpyWindow loads/saves procedures from the PACS-scoped `ui-procedures.json` and no longer uses legacy global file during a session.
+ - [X] V234 Verify AutomationWindow loads/saves procedures from the PACS-scoped `ui-procedures.json` and no longer uses legacy global file during a session.

-## New (2025-10-14 ‚Äì Test Automation Module ShowTestMessage)
+## New (2025-10-14 ?
+Test Automation Module ShowTestMessage)
 - [X] T794 Add `ShowTestMessage` to SettingsViewModel.AvailableModules.
 - [X] T795 Handle `ShowTestMessage` in MainViewModel automation runner (New/Add/Shortcut) to display a MessageBox("Test").
 - [X] V240 Verify running sequences containing `ShowTestMessage` displays the modal box with title/content "Test".

-## New (2025-10-14 ‚Äì PACS-scoped Automation Execution Fix)
+## New (2025-10-14 ?
+PACS-scoped Automation Execution Fix)
 - [X] T796 Replace reads of `_localSettings.Automation*` with PACS-scoped `automation.json` loader.
-- [ ] V241 New Study pane set to only `ShowTestMessage` ‚Üí pressing New shows the message and does not lock study.
+- [ ] V241 New Study pane set to only `ShowTestMessage` °Ê pressing New shows the message and does not lock study.
-- [ ] V242 Add `LockStudy` to New Study pane explicitly ‚Üí pressing New locks study as designed.
+- [ ] V242 Add `LockStudy` to New Study pane explicitly °Ê pressing New locks study as designed.

-## New (2025-10-14 ‚Äì Global Hotkey routes to Shortcut Sequences)
+## New (2025-10-14 ?
+Global Hotkey routes to Shortcut Sequences)
 - [X] T800 Register global Open Study hotkey from Settings and handle WM_HOTKEY in MainWindow to call `RunOpenStudyShortcut()`.
-- [X] V245 With ‚ÄúShortcut: Open study (new)‚Äù containing `ShowTestMessage`, pressing the configured hotkey pops the ‚ÄúTest‚Äù box.
+- [X] V245 With °∞Shortcut: Open study (new)°± containing `ShowTestMessage`, pressing the configured hotkey pops the °∞Test°± box.
 - [X] V246 Verify switching to locked state or after-open state picks the corresponding shortcut pane.

-## New (2025-10-14 ‚Äì Window Placement Persistence)
+## New (2025-10-14 ?
+Window Placement Persistence)
 - [X] T805 Add `MainWindowPlacement` to local settings and implement save on close and restore on load (with safe clamping and state handling).
 - [X] V250 Verify window restores position/size/state after restart; off-screen corrected.

-## New (2025-10-14 ‚Äì Reportify Clarification and Removal)
+## New (2025-10-14 ?
+Reportify Clarification and Removal)
 - [X] T808 Remove `PreserveKnownTokens` from SettingsViewModel and MainViewModel.ReportifyHelpers; ignore legacy key when parsing.
 - [X] V251 Confirm new Reportify JSON omits `preserve_known_tokens` and app behavior unchanged.

-## New (2025-01-14 ‚Äì Editor Phrase-Based Syntax Highlighting)
+## New (2025-01-14 ?
+Editor Phrase-Based Syntax Highlighting)
 - [X] T810 Create `PhraseHighlightRenderer` class in `src/Wysg.Musm.Editor/Ui/` implementing `IBackgroundRenderer` (FR-700).
 - [X] T811 Implement phrase tokenization logic to find words and multi-word phrases up to 5 words (FR-706).
 - [X] T812 Add case-insensitive phrase matching using HashSet for O(1) lookup performance (FR-705).